attributed to John Nost I (Mechelen c.1655 – London 1710)

-Lead statue of Mercury attributed to John Nost I (d.1710), c.
-1700, after Giambologna (Giovanni Bologna 1524-1608) Flying Mercury (Louvre).
+Lead statue of Mercury attributed to John Nost I (d.1710), 1703, after Giambologna (Giovanni Bologna 1524-1608).
 Mercury stands naked, apart from a winged helmet on his head and a piece of fabric tied around his waist which covers his genitals.
 He stands poised on his left leg upon a small dome, his right leg extended behind him as if in flight.
 His right arm is raised above his head and his face is turned upwards towards his hand.
 A feathered wing can be seen on each ankle.
-In his left hand he holds a 'caduceus', a winged staff with two entwined snakes, a symbolic object usually included in representations of Mercury.
+In his left hand he holds a caduceus' a winged staff with two entwined snakes, a symbolic object usually included in representations of Mercury.
 Remnants of gold leaf indicate that the statue was originally gilded in full, now painted grey.
-The statue was added to the West pediment of Dyrham Park by William Blathwayt (?1649-1717) during his extensive renovations to the house between 1692-1704.
+The statue was added to the West pediment of Dyrham Park by William Blathwayt (?1649-1717) in 1703.

 Put in place on the west side of the roof of Dyrham Park by William Blathwayt (?1649-1717) during his extensive remodeling of the house between 1692 and 1704.
-Purchased by the Ministry of Works through the National Land Fund and transferred to the National Trust for Dyrham Park in 1956.
+Features included in the transfer of Dyrham Park to The National Trust by the National Land Fund in 1958.